ibm-cloud-docs/openshift/openshift_versions_415.md

 ### Which connections are allowed?
 {: #sbd-allowed-connections}

-In VPC clusters with Secure by Default enabled, the following connections are allowed.
+In VPC clusters with Secure by Default outbound traffic protection enabled, the following connections are allowed.

 - Accessing the internal IBM `*.icr.io` registries to pull necessary container images via a VPE gateway.
 - Accessing the cluster master and {{site.data.keyword.openshiftlong_notm}} APIs via VPE gateways.